Xcelsama/STAR-BOT/README.md

 ## ⭐ `Star This Repo`
-If you find STAR-MD-V2 helpful, consider giving it a star ⭐ to show your appreciation.
+If you find STAR-MD-V2 helpful, consider giving it a star ⭐ to show your appreciation,Support.